tylerAllenGithub/ZigZag-modified-Udemy-tutorial/README.md

 How to download:
 1. Download all files by zip
 2. Extract zip file to any file location
-3. Open ZipZag folder from that file location
+3. Open ZigZag folder from that file location
 4. Open Builds folder
 5. Locate ZigZag Android.apk and make a copy of it 5.5.
 (There are many ways to run an Android apk on an Android device so I will explain how I went about it)